 All you need is to visit any lottery retailer near to you and ask for a KENO Atlantic selection slip.
 The selection slip contains 70 numbers to choose from.

 Now decide how many numbers you wish to play.
 Select from two numbers (a 2 SPOT) to 10 numbers (a 10 SPOT).
-To chose your numbers, mark through them with a pen or pencil or you can ask for Insta Pik and the numbers will be randomly computer-generated for you.
+To choose your numbers, mark through them with a pen or pencil or you can ask for Insta Pik and the numbers will be randomly computer-generated for you.

 For each set of numbers you choose, pick the amount you wish to wager: $1, $2, $5 or $10.
 Ask for a $2 “Hi-Lo” ticket and numbers for both a 2 SPOT and a 10 SPOT will be selected for you on one transaction.